 Standard treatment for anal cancer stages I-III usually involves a combined use of chemotherapy and radiation.
 Chemotherapy alone is the standard treatment for stage IV anal cancer, although radiation is sometimes used as well.
 Radiation for anal cancer (typically recurrent anal cancer) may focus on areas where the cancer has progressed.

-We will discuss the short and long-term side effects, and at the end of the page we provide suggestions for how to build your care team and who should be included.
+We will discuss the short-term side effects and long-term side effects ,and at the end of the page we provide suggestions for how to build your care team and who should be included.
 The care team after treatment is important for managing side effects after anal cancer treatment.
 While there is no standard follow-up care team, we find that pelvic floor therapists, sex therapists and dietitians all play a role in improving thrivers’ lives after radiation.
 Please note that the short-term side effects listed on this page may apply to all radiation to varying degrees.

 Your radiation oncologist will create a tailored plan for you, taking into account the positioning and size of the cancer, in addition to your general health history.
 This plan may be adjusted throughout treatment to achieve the best results and take into account any side effects you may be experiencing.